-Muscle exercises can help treat a form of squint in adults in which the eyes cannot align themselves for close work or reading.
+Muscle exercises can help you to treat a form of squint in adults in which the eyes cannot align themselves for close work or reading.
 This condition is called convergence insufficiency.
-The eye exercises are especially useful in such a condition.
+Eye exercises are especially useful in such conditions.

 Eyeglasses with prisms can correct mild squint associated with double vision in adults.
 A prism is a clear, wedge-shaped lens that bends, or refracts, rays of light.
 When worn by an adult who has squints and mild double vision, the prism eyeglasses realign images together so that the eyes see only a single image.

 The prisms can be clipped outside the eyeglass frames or can be built directly into the lens itself.